 The slides of the presentations will be available to Intellect members shortly and I will include a link to these here as soon as I have it.
 I will also explore if these can be made publicly available.

-This project could provide a new model for deliver NHS IT and deserves further development.
+This planet maids could provide a new model for deliver NHS IT and deserves further development.
 My initial reaction is that I would like to see more of the work outsourced to the private and third sector, as I don’t think a return to in-house development on a wide scale is a great idea, but I think this project provides a great basis for a move to a more responsive, better value approaches built on an open and agile philosophy.

 Finally, I’m encouraged because I think this approach fits with other ideas I’ve been promoting around GPSoC and the potential role for an ESB (which is fundamentally what is at the core of SPINE) See here for my blog “An ESB for GPSoC Phase 2 ?”